 Many business owners, not just real estate agents, try to become a master of all – taking any business they can get and pretending to be an experts in all things.
 In reality what they do is spread themselves thin and not do anything particularly well.
 With real estate agencies a key example of this is positioning their brand as being experts across an entire city instead of a single area.
 What this means is they end up spending more time driving around and less time selling homes, their brand is more diluted and they don’t generate a name for being an expert of a particular location – which would otherwise bring them passive lead generation from the local population.

 What do you think is a more potent selling reason for a property owner to list with you – you’re selling properties on the opposite side of the city they live, or that you’ve sold the last 3 out of 5 houses on their street?
-Greg Murphy from GM Real Estate says he repositioned his brand focusing on the local Salisbury area after realising his mistake in being too diverse.
+Greg Murphy from GM Real Estate says he re-positioned his brand focusing on the local Salisbury area after realising his mistake in being too diverse.
 This lead to a rapid uplift in listings since becoming a ‘Salisbury specialist’.
 Being exposed to a specific type of real estate or market (ie if you focused solely on commercial property) can put you at risk in case of downturns in that area, so factor this into your business plan.

 - Create a lean, mean machine

 Just as important as growing the revenue in your real estate agency, is containing costs.
 Whilst you definitely do need to invest in your business to let it grow you also need to be careful not to allow unnecessary costs to grow and put stress on your business.
 With SaaS providers developing low cost subscription based products it’s now possible for smaller agencies to offer services which only the largest agencies could once provide – but keep an eye on those subscriptions as they can start to add up.

 - Develop a real estate agency marketing plan